francescoalongi/weatherdataanalysis_MVC/README.md

 * [MySQL](https://www.mysql.com/) - RDBMS used
 * [Hibernate](https://hibernate.org/orm/documentation/5.4/) - Used to handle the object-relational impedance mismatch
 * [Maven](https://maven.apache.org/) - Dependency Management

+## Further details
+If you wish to know more about this project check the [related paper](https://doi.org/10.1002/spe.3116) which have been published on Wiley Online Library.